liquinlab/elm-smile/docs/timeline.md

 export default timeline
 ```

-Note that all sub-timelines routes are added with the `pushView` method, not the
+Note that all sub-timelines routes are added with the `registerView` method, not the
 `pushSeqView` method.
 There is no `pushSeqView` method for randomized
 sub-timelines.